Motorola-SM6375-Devs/.github/profile/README.md

 ```
 lunch aosp_bangkk-ap3a-userdebug
 ```
+### Note:

+The release variant "ap3a" can change with source updates such as security patch merges or QPR merges.
+Look that up accordingly in the ROM's source.

 You can enable CCACHE to enable caching and speeding up the build.
 Here I'm using 50GB for CCACHE.
 ```
 export USE_CCACHE=1 && ccache -M 50G